32.0280° N, 112.8320° W

 Now if you are looking to not only see the Saguaro cactus but to also learn about the area (human history, geology, biology, etc.) then we highly recommend checking out the Arizona-Sonora Desert Museum, located just next door to the park (the western portion).
 Spend the day (a whole day is needed) learning about the area, and the Sonoran desert biome in particular.
 Plus, they have javelina.

 Spend your days hiking around the interesting rock formations, called “Islands in the Sky” due to their unique biomes, and make sure to be on the lookout for some curious wildlife: the coati, a small raccoon-like mammal with a long tail similar to a lemur.
-The Monument is one of the few places to find the coati in the USA (it is also the only place that has all four types of skunks).
+The National Monument is one of the few places to find the slightly-raccoon-like desert animal known as a coati in the USA (it is also the only place that has all four types of skunks).

 But, interestingly, while it sits at a relatively high elevation it does not get much snow - often a light dusting that goes away within a day or two.
 Though there is the occasional blizzard (but those are rare).
 Heading to Monument Valley in the winter means less people, and more opportunity to have an adventure.
 Consider taking a drive along the Tribal Park Loop, a 17-mile scenic loop that gives you the picturesque views you are looking for.
 Or head out on your own two feet for a hike or two (just remember the wool socks!).
 Either way, seeing the rock formations in all their glory will make up for any temperature shortcomings.

 7 | White Sands National Park